-NURS 417 Information Systems and Quality Management (4)
+NURS 417 Information Systems and (4) Quality Management

 This course examines the role of information systems and quality improvement processes used to monitor and improve healthcare outcomes.
 Covers the use of information management to impact cost, safety, and coordination of care.
 Includes adaptations of information access and management in rural environments.
-Instructor permission
+Instructor permission required.

-NURS 420 Evidence Based Practice and (3) Research in Nursing
+NURS 420 Evidence Based (3) Practice and Research in Nursing